jaumard/trailpack-pdf/README.md

 ```

 ### Generate image instead of PDF
-Use same code as above but change the extention to `.png` or `.jpeg`
+Use same code as above but change the extension to `.png` or `.jpeg`

 ## Contributing
 We love contributions!
 In order to be able to review your code efficiently,